Enter into his gates with thanksgiving, and into his courts with praise. Psalm 100:4

 and against those who live in Lebkamai, a destructive wind.

-also against him who lifts himself up in his coat of mail.
+or rise up in his coat of armor.

 Utterly destroy her entire army!

 4 They will fall down,

 5 For Israel is not forsaken, nor Judah, by their God,

 though their land is full of guilt against the Holy One of Israel.

 6 “Flee from the midst of Babylon!